kdave/btrfs-progs/Documentation/Kernel-by-version.rst

 ^^^^^^^^^^^^^^^

 - new tracepoints: file item
-- fix qgoup accounting when inode_cache is in use
+- fix qgroup accounting when inode_cache is in use
 - fix incorrect number report in stat::t_blocks under certain conditions
 - raid56 fixes: